-They produced two children -- John F. Weyand and Mary Earhart.
+They produced two children -- John F. Weyand and Mary Catherine Earhart.

-Henry earned a living over the years as a salesman.
-The Weyands are known to have hosted the wedding of he sister Annie Forney to Ira S. Nicholson in their home in November 1903.
+Henry earned a living at one time as a salesman.
+The Weyands are known to have hosted the wedding of her sister Annie Forney to Ira S. Nicholson in their home in November 1903.

-In about 1917, they left Berlin and moved to the Hazelwood section of Pittsburgh, making a home at 240 Hazelwood Avenue.
+In about 1917, they left Berlin and relocated to the Hazelwood section of Pittsburgh, making a home at 240 Hazelwood Avenue.
 They stayed in Hazelwood for the remaining years of their lives.